open-xchange/appsuite-frontend/documentation/configuration/settings-list-of.md

 <config>io.ox/core//feedback/timeLimit=`<string>`</config>
 Can be relative or absolute ISO strings to define a time, e.g. “2020-01-21” or “3M” (meaning within 3 months).
 See [momentjs parsing](https://momentjs.com/docs/#/parsing/string/) documentation for details.
+Please ensure you wrap the value in quotes to avoid missinterprations as non-string data type.

 Default: `false`